MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/synchronous-and-asynchronous-customers.md

 # required metadata

 title: Customer management in asynchronous mode
-description: This topic explains how retailers can enable customer management capabilities in asynchronous mode at the point of sale (POS) or e-Commerce channel in Microsoft Dynamics 365 Commerce.
+description: This topic explains how to enable customer management capabilities in asynchronous mode at the point of sale (POS) or e-commerce channel in Microsoft Dynamics 365 Commerce.
 author: [gvrmohanreddy]
 manager: jeffbl
 ms.date: 11/24/2021